centreon/centreon-documentation/versioned_docs/version-24.04/installation/installation-of-centreon-ha/installation.md

 #### Set up VIPs for the central servers and for the databases

 * Reserve an IP address in your network to act as a VIP so that pollers can always send data to the active central node.
-* Reserve another VIP through which the central servers will access the replicated databases.
+* Reserve another VIP through which the active central server will access the active database server.

-#### Install and set up replication for the databases

-1. If you have a Centreon with already existing data, make a dump of the database first.
-2. Install 2 blank Centreon databases [using our installation procedure for remote databases](https://docs.centreon.com/docs/installation/installation-of-a-central-server/using-packages/#step-2-installation).
-3. Set up replication for the databases using the official replication tools for MariaDB or MySQL.
-4. Configure the databases so that they can communicate with their dedicated VIP.

 #### Install the central servers

+Node 1 can be an existing Centreon that already monitors resources; however, node 2 should be a freshly installed Centreon.

-[Install the two central nodes using packages](https://docs.centreon.com/docs/installation/installation-of-a-central-server/using-packages) with the exact same version of Centreon on them ([update](https://docs.centreon.com/docs/update/update-centreon-platform) your version if needed).
-Use the procedure for an installation with remote databases, but skip all steps concerning the databases themselves as you already installed them.
+Using the procedure for an installation with remote databases, [install your second central node from packages](https://docs.centreon.com/docs/installation/installation-of-a-central-server/using-packages) with the exact same version of Centreon on it as node 1 ([update](https://docs.centreon.com/docs/update/update-centreon-platform) your version if needed).
 At [step 6 of the web installation procedure](https://docs.centreon.com/docs/installation/web-and-post-installation/#step-6-database-information), make sure you enter the address of the VIP dedicated to your databases in the **Database Host Address** field.

-* Node 1 can be an existing Centreon that already monitors resources; however, node 2 should be a freshly installed Centreon.
 * Both central servers should have an **admin** account with the same password.
 * If you have an IT or Business edition, remember that license files for HA are specific.
 Please contact your Centreon sales representative to obtain your license files.

 #### Install the pollers

 Install the host machines and [install the pollers from packages](https://docs.centreon.com/docs/installation/installation-of-a-poller/using-packages) or [using the unattended script](https://docs.centreon.com/docs/installation/installation-of-a-poller/unattended-install-poller/).
-Do not register the poller to a central server yet.
+Do not register the pollers to a central server yet, this will be done later.

 #### Choose a quorum device

 Choose which server in your infrastructure should act as a quorum device.
 This can be a poller.
 (The actual configuration will be done later: see [Preparing the server that will function as the quorum device](#preparing-the-server-that-will-function-as-the-quorum-device) and [Defining the quorum device](#defining-the-quorum-device).)

+In order to adhere to best practices and be as resilient as possible, the quorum server should be at a different site than the two primary nodes, with independent network connections.

 ### Configure centreon-broker on the central servers